- Get link

 Metta: Steph, Lala, elo.
 (Steph, Lala, you.)

-In this scene, Metta said, "Ini kenapa gue males orang tahu tentang gue," and the meaning of [males] in this scene means that Metta doesn't like when someone knows about her.
+In this scene, Metta says, "Ini kenapa gue males orang tahu tentang gue," and the meaning of [males] in this scene means that Metta doesn't like when someone knows about her.
 Something about her that she doesn't want people to know.

 Vocabulary From the Scene